keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 Interactions with any system over the network imply affecting and being affected by these systems’ states, as in databases, other services, and external API’s.

-Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute secondary **implicit outputs** of a function.
+Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute **implicit outputs** of a function.
 They impose an additional layer of protection to prevent or recover from them.

-Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
+Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.

 > In contrast with most exceptions and faults, a _divide by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect in practice for this reason.

 Nondeterminism is not defined by disk IO and external state alone.
 Some operations may produce an unknown number of results relative to their input.
 A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 In practice, `toBits` is nondeterministic because of its results' unknown quantity.

 Nondeterminism and unknowns require complexity in code.
-Side effects are what make our programs useful in the real world, which requires that we embrace nondeterminism.
-How might complexity in programs be reduced if they must also be nondeterministic?
+Side effects are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism. _How might complexity in programs be reduced if they must also be nondeterministic?_

-### Modeling complexity
+### Implied complexity

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
-Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, each in concert building the necessary mappings to generate the desired program output.
+Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
-These _implicit_ inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
-For example, database queries may return nondeterministic responses of unknown length and an error might occur when performing a direct deposit.
+These implicit inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
+For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit.
 These effects determine how and whether payday is successfully produced.

 Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getUser: Int => User`.
-The signature of this function requires a sort of _tribal knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it.
+The signature of this function requires _tribal knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it.
 For example:

 * An associated `User` may not be found.
 * The returned `User` may change between applications of the same `Int`.